microsoft/fast/examples/site-rebrand-tutorial/walk-through.md

     from "https://unpkg.com/@fluentui/web-components";
 ```

+Finally, using search and replace within the HTML and CSS files, replace all instances of "fast-" with "fluent-".

 ![The website using the Fluent design system versus FAST](side-by-side.png)

 Fluent is based around a lighter user experience, using blue accents.
 There's also a different corner radius to controls and a smaller height multiplier.

 As you can see, it's possible to encapsulate your company's entire design philosophy as a FAST design system provider, and deploy it across all your websites and apps.
 However, the flexibility is still there.
 You can still change the base luminance to a darker or black theme.
 You could adjust all the design properties to make the design system provider match the appearance of the default FAST design system.

-There's a completed sample webpage located in in FastPage\index.html if you'd like to just view all of the above changes already made to the example.
+There's a completed sample webpage located in in FastPage\index.html if you'd like to view all of the above changes already made to the example.